DeanLight/spannerlib/tutorials/introduction.md

 ?happy_grandmother(X) # assuming get_happy returned "rin", also returns "rin"
 ```

-## More information about ie functions
+## More information about IE functions
-* You can remove an ie function via the session:
+* You can remove an IE function via the session:

 ```magic_session.remove_ie_function(ie_function_name)```